EugenioDV/SlateSweeper/README.md

 * A support tool in the early stages, mainly to accelerate routine tasks and keep momentum while aiming for a working prototype.
 For example, I offloaded the first draft of neighbor computation and cascade reveal logic.
 I later rewrote and polished all code.
 * Brainstorming: explore possible class names, patterns, and best practices, which I then validated through my own research.
-* Any routine task that has a clear, predictable result (e.g. creating a bunch of developer settings, tho I still had to remove the _MODULE_API_ macros as we're not exposing anything for now)
+* Any routine task that has a clear, predictable result (e.g. creating a bunch of developer settings, although I still had to make some final touches)

 Two examples of how I interacted with AI: